Yes, WordPress with Cloudflare is a great combination. It help you to improve your WordPress site speed and security!

 When you enable Cloudflare’s proxy mode, your website’s content requests go through Cloudflare’s servers first, and this is where Cloudflare takes advantage of and allows you to add other features and services.

-Improving the speed and security of WordPress with Coudflare
+Improving the speed and security of WordPress with Cloudflare

-Cloudflare’s DNS service is free in its “Basic” plan.
-The best part is that you also get access to almost all its services in its “simple” or “low-advanced” mode.
+Cloudflare’s DNS service is free in their “Basic” plan.
+The best part is that you also get access to almost all their services in their “simple” or “low-advanced” mode.

 Here you have a shortlist of services that will help you improve WordPress speed and also increase security: